Mark Canha Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The 7.3 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.47).
+- The Rockies have a 5.53 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies allow the fourth-most home runs in baseball (157 total, 1.4 per game).
+- Rockies pitchers combine to surrender the third-most home runs in baseball (160 total, 1.4 per game).

-- The righty's last appearance was on Wednesday against the San Diego Padres, when he tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- In his last outing on Wednesday against the San Diego Padres, the lefty tossed six innings, giving up four earned runs while surrendering seven hits.

-- The 26-year-old has amassed an ERA of 5.07, with 7.8 strikeouts per nine innings, in 18 games this season.
-Opponents are batting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.